yunkunrao/tendermint.com/content/intro/abci-overview.md

 # What is ABCI?

-The Tendermint Socket Protocol (ABCI) allows for Byzantine Fault Tolerant replication of applications written in any programming language.
+The Application BlockChain Interface (ABCI) allows for Byzantine Fault Tolerant replication of applications written in any programming language.

 ## Motivation